oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-03-nfrmtv-24-public-openpgp-key-url-user-id.md

 ### Public OpenPGP Key URL User ID

-It MUST be tested that the URL given as value of `public_openpgp_key_url` in the CSAF document delivers a public OpenPGP key with an email in the user ID matching the sibling property `email`.
+It SHALL be tested that the URL given as value of `public_openpgp_key_url` in the CSAF document delivers a public OpenPGP key with an email in the user ID matching the sibling property `email`.
-The test MUST be skipped if the URL results in a client or server error or the OpenPGP key retrieved is not in ASCII-armored format.
+The test SHALL be skipped if the URL results in a client or server error or the OpenPGP key retrieved is not in ASCII-armored format.
-The test MUST report if the user ID is not set or empty.
+The test SHALL report if the user ID is not set or empty.

 > The cases excluded are handled through tests [sec](#use-of-non-self-referencing-urls-failing-to-resolve)
 > and [sec](#public-openpgp-key-url).